ibm-client-engineering/solution-wxo/docs/3-Script Details/Walkthrogh.md

           $ref: '#/components/schemas/getthisTable'
 ```
 #### Response Schema
+See [Sample Outputs](outputs) for other example output schemas used.

 ```yaml
 getthisTable:
 #Use when getting a single table such as Tasks and Incidents from a composite (sysID required input) skill